Venafi/VenafiPS/docs/functions/Get-TppCustomField.md

 ## PARAMETERS

 ### -Class
-Class to get details on.
+Class to get details on
-Value can be either Device or X509 Certificate

 ```yaml
 Type: String